blue-blues/blue_coder/.bluesaicoderrules/bluesaicoder-overview.md

 When adding new tools or API providers, follow the existing patterns in the `src/integrations/` and `src/api/providers/` directories, respectively.
 Ensure that your code is well-documented and includes appropriate error handling.

-The `.clineignore` file allows users to specify files and directories that Cline should not access.
-When implementing new features, respect the `.clineignore` rules and ensure that your code does not attempt to read or modify ignored files.
+The `.bluesaicoderignore` file allows users to specify files and directories that Cline should not access.
+When implementing new features, respect the `.bluesaicoderignore` rules and ensure that your code does not attempt to read or modify ignored files.